vmware/vmware-aria-operations-integration-sdk/README.md

 the adapter cannot store any data for use in later method calls.
 Each method is used for a different function as described below:

 - test(adapter_instance):
-  Performs a test connection using the information given to the adapter_instance to verify the adapter has been set up properly.
+  Performs a test connection using the information given to the adapter_instance to verify the adapter instance has been configured properly.
   A typical test connection will generally consist of:

      1. Read identifier values from adapter_instance that are required to connect to the target(s)